rubrikinc/welcome-to-rubrik-build/Issue-Templates/bug-report.md

 ---
 name: Bug Report
-about: Report a bug encountered while using the CloudFormation template.
+about: Report a bug encountered while using XYZ
 title: ''
 labels: kind-bug
 assignees: ''